 The majority of IDS wiring in this building will be installed above ceilings without conduit.
 All communications cabling used throughout this project shall comply with the requirements as outlined in the National Electric Code (NEC) article 725.
 All cabling shall bare CMP and/or appropriate markings for the environment in which they are installed.

-Sealing of openings between floors, through fire rated and smoke walls, existing or created by the contractor for cable pass through shall be the responsibility of the contractor.
-Creation of such openings as are necessary for cable passage between locations as shown on the drawings shall be the responsibility of the contractor’s work.
-Any openings created by or for this contractor and left unused shall also be sealed as part of this work.
+Seal openings between floors, existing or created, for cable pass through fire rated and smoke walls.
+Creation of such openings as are necessary for cable passage between locations as shown on the drawings shall be the responsibility of the Contractor.
+Any openings created and left unused, shall also be sealed.

 Support cables installed in ceiling spaces with wide-base canvas loop suspension devices such as the Erico Caddy #425 Loop anchored to building structural steel (red iron).

-Minimum and Maximum Spacing Between Supports: 4 - 5 feet.
+Minimum and Maximum Spacing Between Supports: 4 to 5 feet.

 Furnish and install additional supports as required.